 What deferral means, why you should do it, and how you can make it happen

 Before you can defer, you need to get accepted first!
 Start by applying to the colleges of your choice.
+At the same time, apply for your gap year program.
+The college and gap planning processes should ideally go hand-in-hand.

 Congrats, you got in!
 Next, choose the college you want to attend.
+Enroll in your gap program.

-Reserve your spot by submitting a deposit.
+Reserve your spot at your top-choice college by submitting a deposit.

 Once your deposit has been submitted, you’ll need to send a handful of required documents in order to defer.
-This includes writing a letter about why you want to defer, which the admissions committee will review.
+This typically includes writing a letter about why you want to defer, which the admissions committee will review.

 Congratulations!
 Your request to defer was approved, and you’re free to go on the gap year of your dreams, knowing you have a spot waiting for you in the following fall!